ethss/RobloxCookieChecker/README.md

 ## ⚠️ Disclaimer

 This script is for educational purposes only.
 Use it responsibly and do not violate Roblox's terms of service.

-## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.